 Share the road.
 It’s common refrain among bicyclists.
-Unfortunately most drivers, especially in large metro areas like San Francisco, don’t heed this edict.
+Unfortunately most drivers, especially in large metro areas like San Francisco, don’t heed this edict, and can be the cause of most bike accidents.

 As a result bikers are often struck by motorists.
 These accidents result in everything from a mild tumble with no injuries, or damage to serious collisions that critically injure the biker, severely damage their bike, or both.

 If you’re hit by a driver or otherwise involved in an accident while riding your bike, are you entitled for damages?
 And if so, under what circumstances can you sue the negligent motorist for personal injury or property damage?

 Here’s an outline of the circumstances in which you may have grounds to file a lawsuit and a brief explanation of your possible compensation if you’re in a bike accident.

 PART I – Grounds for a Lawsuit in a Bike Accident